Linear independence properties of the signature components of time-augmented stochastic processes: Introduction

-We can cite \cite{kohavi1997wrappers,blum1997selection,guyon2003introduction} which study methods to find subsets of features that have a good generalization performance.
+\begin{enumerate} \item it is necessary and sufficient for the uniqueness of the representation of the optimal $N$-step signature proxy in the considered basis.
+Hence the optimal model is identifiable and this improves interpretability, \item the storage cost of features is reduced, \item the computational cost is reduced, \item the prediction performance is preserved in theory, while empirical improvements may arise in practice due to improved conditioning, reduced variance, or more stable cross-validation. \end{enumerate} We can cite \cite{kohavi1997wrappers,blum1997selection,guyon2003introduction} which study methods to find subsets of features that have a good generalization performance.
 However these methods can be heavily time consuming, in particular when the number of features is high (which is the case with the signature).
 Another way of reducing the dimension of the problem is to perform a Partial Components Regression which relies on a spectral decomposition of the empirical variance matrix of the features but the construction of orthogonal features which is learned on a training set can suffer from overfitting and lack of generalization performance, in particular in a high dimension setup.
 The Lasso regression, which promotes sparsity in the estimated coefficients, is widely used as a means of implicitly performing feature selection.
 However, this approach can suffer from instability and lack of consistency in the selected subset of variables \cite{zhao2006model}.
 In particular, the theoretical guarantees of the Lasso -- such as sign consistency -- rely on conditions like the \textit{irrepresentable condition}, which assumes that the active features are linearly independent and not excessively correlated with the inactive ones.
 When the features are linearly dependent or highly collinear, the notion of a unique active subset becomes ill-defined, and the irrepresentable condition necessarily fails.
 In such cases, the Lasso may still provide accurate predictions but cannot be expected to identify a unique or stable subset of relevant variables.
 Moreover, the method may involve a substantial computational cost when applied to large-scale or ill-conditioned problems.
 Knowing a-priori which subfamilies of features are linearly independent in $L^2(\mathbb{P}_X)$ is the ideal setting since the computational cost of ignoring a given set of features is null.
-We can cite \cite{guo2025consistency} which studies the consistency of Lasso regression using signature, both theoretically and numerically : however it relies on the assumption that the joint distribution of the signature components is non-degenerate, finding a basis of the features is a necessary condition to satisfy this assumption.
-Let us now explain why the shuffle product property of the signature implies that whatever $\mathbb{P}_X$, the components of $\widehat{\mathbb{X}}_{T}^{\le N}$ can never be linearly independent in $L^2(\mathbb{P}_X)$.
+We can cite \cite{guo2025consistency} which studies the consistency of Lasso regression using signature, both theoretically and numerically: however it relies on the assumption that the joint distribution of the signature components is non-degenerate, finding a basis of the features is a necessary condition to satisfy this assumption.
+Let us now explain why the shuffle product property of the signature implies that whatever $\mathbb{P}_X$, the components of $\widehat{\mathbb{X}}_{T}^{\le N}$ can never be linearly independent.
+We define $\mathcal{W}_{0} = \{\emptyword\}$ and $\mathcal{W}_N = \{ \word{i_1} \word{i_2} \cdots \word{i_N} ~|~ (\word{i_1},\cdots,\word{i_N}) \in \mathcal{A}^{N} \}$ for $N \in \mathbb{N}^*=\mathbb{N} \setminus \{0\}$.
+We also define $\mathcal{W}_{\le N} = \bigsqcup_{k=0}^{N} \mathcal{W}_{k}$ for $N \in \mathbb{N}$ and $\mathcal{W}_{< \infty} = \bigsqcup_{k=0}^{\infty} \mathcal{W}_{k}$, where $\bigsqcup$ denotes the disjoint union.
+We denote the length of a word $\word{w} \in \mathcal{W}_{< \infty}$ by $\|\word{w}\|$.